Go to Reviews.org AU Edition

 You may stumble across a really low price for internet, but don’t get excited just yet.
 First, take a look at the download speeds you’d get for that price.

-For example, take a look at Suddenlink’s Internet 400 plan compared to the CenturyLink Fiber Internet plan.
-Suddenlink’s plan costs $54.99 a month, which looks like the better deal compared to CenturyLink’s cost of $65 per month.
+For example, take a look at Optimum's 500 Mbps internet plan compared to the CenturyLink Fiber Internet plan.
+Optimum'ss plan costs $50.00 a month, which looks like the better deal compared to CenturyLink’s cost of $65.00 per month.

-But when you look at download speeds, you’ll see that the Suddenlink plan comes with 400 Mbps, and the CenturyLink plan comes with 940 Mbps.
+But when you look at download speeds, you’ll see that the Optimum plan comes with 500 Mbps, and the CenturyLink plan comes with 940 Mbps.
 That makes the CenturyLink plan the better deal.

 Of course, that’s only if you need those kinds of download speeds.
-Chances are you’ll find a better deal if you don’t need as much speed, like Cox Internet Starter 10 with 10 Mbps speeds for $29.99 a month.
+Chances are you’ll find a better deal if you don’t need as much speed.

 So before you shop for cheap internet, get a peg on how fast your download speeds should be to keep your house free of buffering icons.
 That way, you won’t overpay for speed you don’t need.